The Cemetery of Untold Stories by Julia Alvarez

 As a scriptwriter she has worked on a wide range of projects for television, cinema and theatre.
 She won the São Paulo de Literatura Prize for Best Novel of the Year two years in a row: in 2018 for her novel Assim na Terra como embaixo da Terra, and in 2019 for Enterre Seus Mortos.

-The Remains by Margot Glantz tr.
+The Remains by Margo Glantz tr.
 Ellen Jones

 How to describe this incredible literary masterpiece.
 A lyrical elegy of tempo rubato.